Man dies after being punched, hitting head on pavement outside Queens bar

-Police say a 35-year-old man punched the 55-year-old victim who fell and hit his head on pavement.
+Police say Deieso punched Deegan who fell and hit his head on pavement.

-Officers found the man lying on the pavement, with trauma to the back of his head.
+Officers found Deegan lying on the pavement, with trauma to the back of his head.

 EMS took him to Flushing Hospital Medical Center, where he was pronounced deceased.